Holiday Home Tax – How Much Will You Make?

 Tax is paid on the profit you make on letting your holiday rental.
 You calculate this by subtracting your allowable expenses from your total income.

-There are three different types of tax that must be paid:
+Three different types of tax must be paid:

 • Income Tax – will be at either 20% or 40%, whichever rate applies to you